 (II) Same topics as those covered in MATH213 but with additional material and problems.
-Prerequisite: Grade of C- or better in MATH122.
+Prerequisite: (Grade of B- or better in MATH112 or MATH113 or MATH122) OR (concurrent enrollment in MATH113 for new students with pending AP or transfer credit for Calculus II).
 4 hours lecture; 4 semester hours.